 The homemade lemon cake is moist and fluffy from buttermilk and melted butter.
 The lemon flavor comes from the zest of real lemons in the batter.
-Store-bought lemon curd makes this cake recipe quick and easy.
+Like my no-bake lemon curd pie, store-bought lemon curd makes this cake recipe quick and easy.
 The cream cheese frosting compliments the tangy lemon curd and lemon cake.

 This lemony cake recipe is reserved for lemon lovers and anyone who enjoys a delicious slice of cake.
 This simple, old-fashioned style cake is perfect for the citrus season, spring, and summertime.
 Try this vanilla buttermilk pound cake or triple berry cake for other classic cake recipes.

 Lemon Curd Cake Recipe

 The lemon flavor shines in this simple cake recipe.
 The lemon-zested cake is soft and tender, making it the perfect base for the sweet, tart lemon curd topping.
 Classic cream cheese frosting balances the flavor profile and completes this delectable recipe.

 - Homemade Lemon Cake - This easy lemon cake recipe uses classic ingredients and is small-batch.
 The cake batter is hand-mixed and comes together quickly.

 - Store-bought Lemon Curd - Utilizing premade lemon curd saves time, dishes, and stress.
 The sweet, tart topping makes a great lemon filling for cake.